 Any City department or any organization with assigned responsibilities under the EOP may propose changes to the plan.
-These changes my emanate from include lessons learned or best practices identified during exercises and responses to actual events, or incorporate new information technologies
+Changes proposed may emanate from lessons learned or best practices identified during exercises and/or responses to actual events, or incorporate new information technologies.